 “Can I do electrolysis then laser therapy?” some people ask.
 It’s not a good idea.
 If you get one after the other, you’re disrupting the effects of the first treatment.
 So instead of taking risks, it’s better to consult with your dermatologist first.
 If you want to switch from one procedure to another, you need to wait a few months first.

 Hair removal need not be a losing battle.
-Ask your doctor today about laser hair removal or electrolysis to win the hairless and glowing skin battle.
+Visit The Karma Clinic today about laser hair removal or electrolysis to win the hairless and glowing skin battle.